inf3cti0n95/blah/README.md

     - Use the dynamically generated `retain` statement to create the final dataset with columns sorted by month.

 7. **Generate the report with merged columns**:
     - Use `PROC REPORT` to generate the report, with `Month` as merged column headers and corresponding sub-columns for `Generated` and `Worked` cases dynamically.
+The `columns` statement constructs the structure, and the `define` statements set up the display and labels for each column.

 This approach ensures that the report is generated with month names as merged column headers and corresponding sub-columns for `Generated` and `Worked` cases dynamically.